Solved: Why the Software update is not showing on a Mac

 The truth is, it's likely several things that are causing the issue.
 That's why it's always a good idea to carry out some regular system upkeep — things like removing temporary or broken files, repairing permissions, and rotating system logs can really help keep problems at bay.

 If you don't have a regular maintenance plan, it's time to build one.
-I personally like to use the Maintenance module from CleanMyMac X. Everything is in one place, and it makes the work of tedious manual maintenance tasks that usually take patience and time easy and effortless.
+I personally like to use the Performance tool from CleanMyMac.
+Everything is in one place, and it makes the work of tedious manual maintenance that usually takes patience and time easy and effortless.
 Download the free version here if you haven't already.

 Here's how to run important maintenance tasks the smart way:

-1. Open the app and find Maintenance in the sidebar.
+1. Open the app and find Performance in the sidebar.

 5. Use the Mac App Store to update